amundo/image-annotation/README.md

 <img src=mereri.jpg height=200 width=800 style="border:1px solid" class=show-image-size>

 There’s one more thing worth noting before we move onto images in `svg`: panning.
+Panning

 If you’re using a trackpad, you can pan around the image by using two fingers.
 If you’re using a touchscreen device, you can pan around the image by dragging with one finger.
 This is very much _not_ how `SVG`s work, as we’ll see below.

 ```html
 <figure  style="max-width: none; border:4px double pink; height:150px; width: 300px; overflow:auto;" >